Mettje69/Recipe-Finder/README.md

-<<<<<<< HEAD
 # Recipe Finder

 A web application that helps you find recipes based on the ingredients you have available.

-## Features

-- Search and select ingredients from a comprehensive list
-- View recipes that can be made with your available ingredients
-- Beautiful and responsive UI built with React and Chakra UI
-- Recipe matching algorithm that suggests recipes even with partial ingredient matches

 ## Getting Started